-In the first three months of 2020, the Company made measurement period adjustments to reflect facts and circumstances in existence as of the closing date of the acquisition.
-These adjustments primarily included a \$1.2 million increase in goodwill, a \$900,000 decrease in loans, and a \$300,000 increase in other liabilities.
-The amount of income recorded in current period earnings that would have been recorded in the previous reporting period had the adjustment been recognized as of the acquisition date is not significant.
 The Company is still evaluating the fair values of other assets and other liabilities, additional adjustments may be recorded during the measurement period, but no later than one year from the closing date of the transaction.
 The Company will reflect measurement period adjustments, if any, in the period in which the adjustments are recognized, which may result in further adjustments to the values presented in the above table.
-The Company expects to finalize these values by the third quarter 2020.
+The Company expects to finalize these values by June 30, 2021.